XavierLOTJ/lotj_lprogs/README.md

 -- Called when the user fails to slice the sequence or times out local slice_failed = function(char)
-    char:echoAt("&RYou fail to slice the sequence!") end
+    char:echoAt("&RYou fail to slice the sequence!")
+    --This could hurt the player, damage their equipment, alert nearby rooms, or trigger messages to planetary authorities. end

 -- Called when the user successfully slices the sequence local slice_successful = function(char)
-    char:echoAt("&GYou successfully slice the sequence!") end
+    char:echoAt("&GYou successfully slice the sequence!")
+    --This could give the player credits, reward experience, or do things like unlock nearby doors. end
 ```